Alonso-del-Arte/chess/doc/GameRules.md

 The diagrams in this document are to illustrate moves a player may make, not to advise on what the best move may be in any particular situation.

+In this document, the terms "piece" and "pieces" will be understood to include a pawn or pawns.
+When it is necessary to distinguish between pawns and pieces that are not pawns, the distinction will be made abundantly clear.

 ## Generalities

 There are two sides, White and Black.
 White always goes first, which theoretically gives Black a slight advantage.
 The two sides take turns.
 No side may skip a turn, but either side may concede the game.

 The game is played on an 8 &times; 8 checkerboard.
+The checkerboard is placed so that White has a light-colored corner square at his or her right hand, and the same is also true for Black.

-Each side gets sixteen
-pieces: one each of a king and a queen, two each of bishops, knights and rooks, and eight each of pawns.
+Each side gets sixteen pieces: one each of a king and a queen, two each of bishops, knights and rooks, and eight each of pawns.
+The initial placement of these will be illustrated in the next section.

 The objective of the game is to trap your opponent's king so that there's no
 escape: if he stays put, he's captured; if he moves, he's captured; and no other